zackkitzmiller/pillarapp/README.md

 - [ ] Web requests to GitHub are syncronous
 - [ ] The contributors count is inaccurate because of the Github API client (It names N*M requests where N is number of repos and M is number of contributors to that repo)
 - [ ] Redis cache is used for speeding up testing/development.
 It's a premature optimization for sure
+- [ ] Error handling is subpar.
+Need to write a handler to turn the psudo-generic 500s into 4XX with relevant user information